What is AMBA's catchment area?

-A $30 administration fee will be charged for all refund requests.
-If a refund is requested after the first scheduled game and prior to April 30th of the current season, 50% of the registration fees (less the $30 administration fee) will be refunded.
+Refunds requested after the first scheduled game and prior to April 30th of the current season, 50% of the registration fees (less the $30 administration fee) will be refunded.
 There will be absolutely no refunds issued after April 30th of the current season.
-If you have paid your registration fee by credit card, an additional $10 fee will be charged to cover the processing fees paid by the Association during the online registration.

 What if my family is registering more than one player with AMBA?
 Do the fees change?

 AMBA is very pleased to say that there are a number of families in Aldergrove who register more than one child from their family to play baseball here.
 AMBA recognizes this and we have put together a fee structure to help support their registrations.
-1st child will be registered at full price (registration amount is predicated by using the oldest division registration fee first) 2nd child is registered at full price (registration amount is predicated by using the next oldest division registration fee) 3rd child is registered for FREE 4th and subsequent child(ren) will be registered at half price
+1st child will be registered at full price (registration amount is predicated by using the oldest division registration fee first) 2nd child is registered at full price (registration amount is predicated by using the next oldest division registration fee) 3rd child registered will be at 50% off, 4th and subsequent child(ren) will be registered at 50% off.

 What division is my child in?